 PATRICK Cripps has made history tonight, becoming the first to win two Brownlow Medals as a Carlton player, after polling a record 45 votes to be to be awarded the AFL’s highest individual honour.

-In one of the most highly-anticipated counts in history, Cripps won the 2024 Brownlow Medal ahead of Nick Daicos (38 votes) and Zak Butters (29 votes).
+In one of the most highly anticipated counts in history, Cripps won the 2024 Brownlow Medal ahead of Nick Daicos (38 votes) and Zak Butters (29 votes).

-Cripps put forward the most dominant vote count in the history of the Brownlow’s 3-2-1 system, polling a remarkable 12
+Cripps put forward the most dominant vote count in the history of the Brownlow’s 3-2-1 system, polling a remarkable 12 three-vote games, more than half the games he played in 2024, and earning votes in 17 of a possible 23 matches.

 Coming off a season in which he earned a fourth All-Australian blazer, Cripps joins very esteemed company, becoming one of only 17 players to have won the Brownlow Medal multiple times.